FBH93/DistributedSystemsHandIns/HandIn5/report.md

 The architecture is set up in such a way that the client need not know anything about the state of the system of servers.
 It is the responsibility of the servers to always provide the service at a particular port.
 If a leader dies, another replica should take over and start listening on the same port as the previous leader - and have a state consistent with the previous leader.
 This means that the distributed nature of the system is transparent to clients.

-Our system thus consists of 1 leader server, and multiple (from 1 to n) server replicas.
+Our system thus consists of 1 leader server, and multiple (from 1 to n) server replicas that are connceted via bidirectional streams.
 On the client side at least 1 (and possibly many) client communicates with the leader server via rpc calls.

 ## Diagram